 Body, Mind and Spirit

-The diagnosis and treatment of cancer can leave a person living with the disease and their family feeling overwhelmed, afraid, out of control and alone.
+The diagnosis and treatment of cancer can leave a person living with the disease and their family feeling overwhelmed, afraid, out of control, and alone.
 Coping with these emotions, as well as the many physical challenges of cancer, can be difficult.
-Texas Health Dallas offers a number of support groups for people living with cancer and their family and friends, which provide emotional and social support in a safe and supportive atmosphere.
-People in support groups:
+Texas Health Resources has joined with Cancer Support Community of North Texas to offer patients comprehensive support services on the Texas Health Dallas, Plano, and Alliance campuses.

-Our social worker provides education, support and referrals to resources that can help meet patient and family needs.
+The social worker provides education, support, and referrals to resources that can help meet patient and family needs.
 Our social worker begins with a thorough assessment of the patient's situation and available oncology resources and then provides assistance with issues, including:

 - Financial resources and assistance